Venus: Orbit in respect to Earth

 Earth is positioned at the centre of the diagram, and the curve represents the direction and distance of Venus as a function of time.

 Earth and Venus have a near orbital resonance of 13:8 (Earth orbits eight times for every 13 orbits of Venus).

 Therefore, they approach each other and reach inferior conjunction in synodic periods of 584 days, on average.
 The path that Venus makes in relation to Earth viewed geocentrically draws a pentagram over five synodic periods, shifting every period by 144°.
 This pentagram of Venus is sometimes referred to as the petals of Venus due to the path's visual similarity to a flower.

-When Venus lies between Earth and the Sun in inferior conjunction, it makes the closest approach to Earth of any planet at an average distance of 41 e6km.
-(Note: It is important to be clear about the meaning of "closeness".
-In the astronomical literature, the term "closest planets" often refers to the two planets that approach each other the most closely.
-In other words, the orbits of the two planets approach each other most closely.
-However, this does not mean that the two planets are closest over time.
-Essentially because Mercury is closer to the Sun than Venus, Mercury spends more time in proximity to Earth; it could, therefore, be said that Mercury is the planet that is "closest to Earth when averaged over time".
-However, using this time-average definition of "closeness", it turns out that Mercury is the closest planet to all other planets in the solar system.
-For that reason, arguably, the proximity-definition is not particularly helpful.
-An episode of the BBC Radio 4 programme "More or Less" explains the different notions of proximity well.)
+When Venus lies between Earth and the Sun in inferior conjunction, it makes the closest approach to Earth of any planet, at an average distance of 41 e6km.

 Because of the decreasing eccentricity of Earth's orbit, the minimum distances will become greater over tens of thousands of years.
 From the year 1 to 5383, there are 526 approaches less than 40 e6km; then, there are none for about 60,158 years.

 While Venus approaches Earth the closest, Mercury is more often the closest to Earth of all planets and to any other planet.
-Venus has been used as a waypoint for gravity assist maneuvers, which has been identified as a faster and economic way to travel to Mercury, the Sun, asteroids, Mars, Jupiter and beyond.
+Venus has been used as a waypoint for gravity assist manoeuvres, which has been identified as a more economic way to travel to Mercury, the Sun, asteroids, Mars, Jupiter and beyond.

 Tidally Venus exerts the third strongest tidal force on Earth, after the Moon and the Sun, though significantly less.